songdejia/EAST/README.md

 # EAST: An Efficient and Accurate Scene Text Detector
 ### Description:
-The motivation of this version is to build a easy-training model containing train-eval-zipfile-computeF1
+The motivation of this version is to build a easy-training model containing train-eval-zipfile-computeF1.
+The version is ported from [argman/EAST](https://github.com/argman/EAST), from Tensorflow to Pytorch

 Now, the first three of the flow is done, and some bugs exists in compute F1 score script.
 You should use zipfile namely epoch_###_submit.zip in ./submit to submit on [website](http://rrc.cvc.uab.es/?ch=2&com=mymethods&task=1)